arduino/docs-content/content/hardware/03.nano/boards/nano-r4/datasheet/datasheet.md

 | ------------------------------------------------------- | ---- | ---- | ---- | ---- |
 | VBATT power supply voltage                              | 1.6  | -    | 3.6  | V    |
 | Voltage level for switching to battery backup (falling) | 1.99 | 2.09 | 2.19 | V    |

-### GPIO Voltage

-The Nano R4 operates at 5 V as do all pins on this board except for the **Qwiic** connector that works at **3.3 V**.
-This connector draws power from the AP2112K-3.3TRG1 regulator.

-### GPIO Current

-The GPIOs on the R7FA4M1AB3CFM#HA0 microcontroller can handle up to **8 mA**.
-Never connect devices that draw higher current directly to a GPIO.

-In case you need to power external devices that require more power, e.g. servo motors, use an external power supply.

 <div style="page-break-after: always;"> </div>